Kedon Slovis and USC defense lead 41-14 win over Arizona

 THE TAKEAWAY

-Arizona: Coach Kevin Sumlin has a decision to make at quarterback.
+Arizona: Sumlin said immediately after the game that Tate will start next week, but the Wildcats have a decision to make at the position soon.
 Tate’s struggles in Los Angeles obviously weren’t entirely his fault, but Gunnell is the future for a program that might need to move on from Tate’s thrilling, but not incredibly successful, tenure.

 USC: The Trojans have plenty of work to do, but they’re still in the driver’s seat in the Pac-12 South with their win over Utah.
 Injuries could be the biggest obstacle between USC and the league title game, but the Trojans looked fairly sharp while moving one step closer.